 Ruby is as an official endorsement and a faithful representation of the D.W.
 Fearn highly sought-after vacuum tube equalizer VT-5.
 The original hardware equalizer uses passive LC circuitry with class-A triode vacuum tube stages for the input and output.
 The input transformer is made by Jensen.
 The output stage utilizes the same custom Jensen transformer used on the VT-1/VT-2 mic preamps.

 Most of Acustica Audio plug-ins come with a "Preamp on/off" function.
 With it "on" the plug-in recreates dynamically the pass-through sonic coloration of the original unit (all EQ knobs at 0 gain).
-This includes the harmonic distortion behaviour of the hardware, the introduced phase shift and any frequency response deviations.
-With it switched "off" the plug-in offers a much "cleaner" and more linear sonic character than the hardware.
-As with the preamp on gain staging into the plug-in behaves similarly to hitting the original unit at different input levels, Ruby comes with an "Input Trim" control.
-This allows for a "one knob" internal gain control, by hidden linked input and output gain stages.
-When a positive value is selected the signal entering Ruby is brought up by the set amount in dB at the device's input, and it is brought down by the same level at Ruby's output.
-Contrary to this, negative values result in lower internal operational levels compensated at the output of the plug-in.The "Output Gain" control provided allows for matching the original loudness of the source material after applying equalization.
+This includes the harmonic distortion behavior of the hardware, the introduced phase shift and any frequency response deviations.
+When switched off, the plug-in offers a much "cleaner" and more linear sonic character than the hardware.
+Gain staging into the plug-in behaves similarly to hitting the original unit at different input levels, so Ruby comes with an "Input Trim" control.
+This allows for a one-knob internal gain control, by means of hidden linked input and output gain stages.
+When a positive value is selected, the signal entering Ruby is brought up by the set amount in dB at the device's input, and it is brought down by the same level at its output.

 |Operating System||Windows7||Windows10||OS X 10.8||OS X 10.13|